Okeh Records

 OKeh Records (/ˌoʊˈkeɪ/) is an American record label founded by the Otto Heinemann Phonograph Corporation, a phonograph supplier established in 1916, which branched out into phonograph records in 1918.
 The name originally was spelled "OkeH" from the initials of Otto K. E. Heinemann but was later changed to "OKeh".
-In 1965, OKeh became a subsidiary of Epic Records, a subsidiary of Sony Music.
+In 1965, OKeh became a subsidiary of Epic Records, now a subsidiary of Sony Music.
 OKeh has since become a jazz imprint, distributed by Sony Masterworks.